 Abstract

 This contribution reports the cross-checking results for contribution JVET-Z0047 on improvements of film grain analysis on base of VTM-15.2.
 The implementation of improved analysis algorithm was confirmed.
 The cross-checking used the same sequences tested in the contribution.
-Two cases were tested: 1) internal MCTF + Candy + Morphology method; 2) external input denoised image (VTM reconstructed yuv with QP22 and QP26).
+Two cases were tested: 1) internal MCTF + Canny + Morphology method; 2) external input denoised image (VTM reconstructed yuv with QP22 and QP26).
 The results show that proposed FG analysis method provides better visual effect with more reasonable grain strength and distribution for most of the sequences.
-In addition, external input denoised image (reconstructed frame) generates slightly higher amplitude of scaling factors compared with MCTF + Candy method.
+In addition, external input denoised image (reconstructed frame) generates slightly higher amplitude of scaling factors compared with MCTF + Canny method.
 Visually it is still better than the original film grain analysis approach.

 Introduction